electronstudio/pygame-zero-book/chapters/6_advanced.md

 # Advanced topics
+\begin{aside}
+\label{aside:advanced}
+\heading{Instructor note}

-This is beginning of my attempts to teach object oriented programming, but I wouldn't attempt this with young students.
+\noindent This is beginning of my attempts to teach object oriented programming, but I wouldn't attempt this with young students.

+\end{aside}

 \noindent\begin{minipage}{\textwidth}

 ## Classes

+You've already been using class types, e.g. Rect and Actor.
+But if we want to store velocity as in Program~\ref{code:simple_physics} we find classes do not include *vx* and *vy* variables inside them.

+There let's
-You've already been using class types, e.g. Rect and Actor But these classes do not include vx and vy variables, so let's create our own class, Sprite, that is the same as Actor but with these variables included
+create our own class, Sprite, that is the same as Actor but with these variables included.

 \begin{codelisting}
 \codecaption{Classes}